OathPros/COMP3/source/containers/lists.rst

 Lists are a basic user interface element that can be used to present information, content items, or controls.
 There are two primary types of list in GNOME: standard lists and tables.

-:doc:`Sidebar lists <sidebars>` are a separate design pattern which also make use of a list.
+:doc:`Sidebars </nav/sidebars>` are a separate design pattern which also make use of a list.

 When to use
 -----------